Contact the friendly Enrollment Services staff if you have questions about adding or dropping classes, or filing for pass/no pass.

 Can My Child Take an Adult Class?

-Yes, beginning in Spring 2014, children 14-17 may register for an adult class, without a parent or guardian registering with them.
-They will need to have a Minor Consent form filled out and signed by their parent/guardian.
+Yes, beginning in Spring 2014, children 14-17 may register for an adult class.
+The parent/guardian MUST contact Community Education to request approval prior to enrolling a minor in an adult class..
+If the minor is approved, they will need to have a Minor Consent form filled out and signed by their parent/guardian.
 The instructor will need to approve having the child in class, and have been fingerprinted by our District.
-Click here for the Minor Consent Form.
+Click here for the Minor Consent Form package.

 What do course fees pay for?